ebeauce/ILSI/README.md

 # ILSI
-Package for iterative linear stress inversion (ILSI) of focal mechanism data and slickenslide data.
+Package for iterative linear stress inversion (ILSI) of focal mechanism data and slickenside data.

 ## Reference
 Please refer the following article if you use ILSI for your research:<br>